 Head over to https://app.namiml.com/join to create an account if you don't already have one.

 We recommend using a company email address when registering, as you won't be able to transfer your app to a different account later.
 You can Invite your Team later.

 Click the + Add App button.
 Enter a name for your app (you can always change this later) and click the Create App button.

-App Platforms are the stores you are going to sell your app on such as Apple's App Store or the Google Play Store.
+App Platforms are the stores you are going to sell your app on such as the Apple App Store or the Google Play Store.

-Select your platform from one of the available options, give it a name such as App Store or Apple, and then enter the marketplace identifier.
+Once you've selected your platform, give it a name such as App Store or Apple, and then enter the marketplace identifier.
 The name of this varies by platform.
 For example, on the App Store it is called the Bundle Identifier and on the Play Store it is called the Package Name.
-Then click Add.
+Then click Add New Integration.

 The value you enter here must match the correct identifier name on the store itself (e.g. on App Store Connect or the Play Console) and in your app code.